-The Party was deliberately imposing this trope on the people of Oceania in 1984.
+The Party was deliberately imposing this trope on the people of Oceania in Nineteen Eighty-Four.
 New Speak was an effort to chop down the English language and strip away words for concepts (like love and rebellion) which were dangerous to the leaders, under the guise of efficiency.

 C. S. Lewis' Out of the Silent Planet inverts this—the supposedly civilized scientists who intend to conquer Malacandra don't bother much with the local lingo, and as a result sound crude and vicious next to the linguist they've brought as a hostage.

 Various species of Redwall use different varieties of English, mostly based on actual British accents, but a few fall into this trope.
-The Sparra inexplicably use what seems to be old-stereotype Native American accents ("Can you imagine Friar Hugo's face when Warbeak tells him to 'burn fishworm good'?"), and some of the vermin use very broken English ("Dis de blade wot stop your breath").
+The Sparra inexplicably use what seems to be Tonto Talk, despite being from the Britain-analogue ("Can you imagine Friar Hugo's face when Warbeak tells him to 'burn fishworm good'?"), and some of the vermin use very broken English ("Dis de blade wot stop your breath").
 It doesn't seem to be a sign of stupidity in the case of the Sparra, though, just that they have very little contact with the mammals.